AlecAivazis/alt-responsive/README.md

 ## Why Use a Flux Store?

 There are many solutions for cleanly handling responsive designs in React applications.
-One common paradigm is to wrap a given component in another which is reponsible for handling the behavior.
-While this at first seems good and the "react way", it quickly leads to a lot of biolerplate code in a single component.
+One common paradigm is to wrap a given component in another which is responsible for handling the behavior.
+While this at first seems good and the "react way", it quickly leads to a lot of boilerplate code in a single component.
 Also, depending on the implementation, it is possible that many copies of the responsive container would create many different `resize` handlers.

-Using a flux store not only reduces the overall noise in a component, but also garuentees that only a single event listener is waiting for resize.
+Using a flux store not only reduces the overall noise in a component, but also guarantees that only a single event listener is waiting for resize.

 ## Creating the Store

-All you need to do is wrap our store in your alt instance's `createStore` method.
+All you need to do is wrap our class in your alt instance's `createStore` method.
 ```js
 // stores/ResponsiveStore.js